Shaggy frogfish: Description

-Frogfishes have the capacity to change coloration and pigment pattern in few weeks.
-However, the dominant coloration goes from yellow to brownish-orange, passing through a whole range of related nuances.
+Frogfishes have the capacity to change colour and pigment pattern in few weeks.
+However, the dominant colour goes from yellow to brownish-orange, passing through a whole range of related nuances.
 Their bodies and fins can be endowed with roughly parallel, dark stripes, some radiating outward from the eye.
 The belly is free from stripes.

 The first dorsal spine, called illicium, is modified and is used as a fishing lure.
 Its extremity is endowed with a characteristic oval esca composed of a multitude of slender filaments in a tuft.
 This lure is a way to separate easily A. hispidus from Antennarius striatus, which presents similar physical characteristics (stripes, coloration, cutaneous appendages) and with which it is often confused.
 The illicium has the same length as the second dorsal spine.
 The second dorsal spine is practically straight and is mobile, and the third one is bent towards the back of the body.
 They are well separated from each other and also from the dorsal fin.

-The pectoral fins are angled and help, with the pelvic fins, to move the frogfish on the bottom and to keep a stable position for ambush.

 Distribution

-Shaggy frogfish are found in tropical coastal waters from Indian Ocean and in the center of the Indo-Pacific area, but are absent from oceanic islands.
+Shaggy frogfish are found in tropical coastal waters from Indian Ocean and in the middle of the Indo-Pacific area, but are absent from oceanic islands.